lorenzo-stoakes/learn-prolog-now/notes/04_lists.md

 * What about a list of length 1?
 The head is the element, the tail is the empty list.

 * Prolog has a built in operator, |, which can be used to decompose a list into its head and tail.

 E.g.:-

     ?- [Head|Tail] = [mia, vincent, jules, yolanda].
     Head = mia,
     Tail = [vincent, jules, yolanda].

-* Only non-empty lists have heads and tails, e.g.:-
+* Only non-empty lists have heads and tails.

+E.g.:-

     ?- [X|Y] = [].
     false.

 * We can obtain more than one element thus:-

+E.g.:-

     ?- [X, Y|W] = [[], dead(z), [2, [b, c]], [], Z].
     X = [],